ev3dev/lms2012-compat/docker/README.md

 5. Then actually build the code.

-        docker exec -t lms2012_armel make
+        docker exec --tty lms2012_armel make
-        docker exec -t lms2012_armel make install
+        docker exec --tty lms2012_armel make install

 6. When you are done building, you can stop the container.

-        docker stop -t 0 lms2012_armel
+        docker stop --time 0 lms2012_armel

     `docker exec ...` will not work until you start the container again.

         docker start lms2012_armel

-    And the container can be deleted when you don't need it anymore.
+    And the container can be deleted when you don't need it anymore (don't forget to stop it first).

         docker rm lms2012_armel